Your home as an Earth Lab during COVID-19

 Our guess is that the school wants their students to think about the impact COVID has had on the community.
 Internally we were wondering what part of our COVID facing strategies would interest a 6th grader!

-a class does an audit of stuff in their shoe cupboards, creates an inventory by type, brand, quality, longevity and price.
+A class audits stuff in their shoe cupboards, creates an inventory by type, brand, quality, longevity and price.
 They also reflect on how long each item has been used and which the favorites are and why.

 This is followed by a virtual tour into some shoe cupboards where the class actually sees the live inventory.
 This juncture is perfect for questions that can be framed to throw light on ideas that the teacher may want to explore.